Dispersion of collective modes in spinful fractional quantum Hall states on the sphere: Conclusion

 Unlike their spin-flip counterparts, the spin-conserving density wave excitations do not provide an accurate description, even in the long-wavelength limit, for generic spin-singlet and partially polarized states.
 In other words, the symmetric density wave, equivalently the GMP mode, lies far away from the actual low-lying spin-conserving mode [that is well captured by the symmetric composite fermion exciton].
 However, the GMP mode does work accurately in the long-wavelength limit for the specific case of the bosonic Halperin-$(2,2,1)$ state.
 The failure of the GMP mode to capture the excitation even in the long-wavelength limit---whether for the $2/5$ spin-singlet, or more generally the spin-singlet states at $\nu{=}2/(2m{-}1)$ with $m{\geq}3$, or the partially polarized primary Jain states---suggests the intriguing possibility that these states support a high-energy parton mode alongside the low-energy symmetric composite fermion exciton mode.
 To summarize, our results show that the GMP mode captures the spin-conserving dynamics of only fully polarized primary Jain states, and that too only in the long-wavelength limit~\cite{Dora24, Balram24}.

 We end with some pointers to possible extensions of our work.
+Although we focused primarily on the LLL Coulomb interaction, the framework we presented can readily incorporate, via tweaking of the pseudopotentials, the Coulomb interactions corresponding to other LLs, such as higher LLs or the various LLs of relativistic electrons arising in graphene and its multi-layer incarnations~\cite{Dora23}.
 By tuning the interaction, one can see if the spinful bosonic Halperin-$(2,2,1)$ state is susceptible to a nematic instability~\cite{Yang20, Pu24, Dora24}, which occurs when its GMP mode closes in the long-wavelength limit.
 In the future, it would be useful to generalize our results to double-layer systems~\cite{Liu19, Li19, Faugno20, Liu20} or hetero-orbital settings~\cite{Huang25} where the $SU(2)$ symmetry of the interaction is broken.
 If the $SU(2)$ symmetry of the interaction is only weakly broken, the ground and excited state wave functions considered here can still provide a good starting point for that scenario.
 The dispersion of the spinless neutral collective modes for many partonic FQH states~\cite{Jain89b} was studied recently~\cite{Dora24, Bose25}.
 Our work can be readily extended to evaluate the dispersion of the spinful neutral collective modes in those and other partonic FQH states.